insected/bobbae_gcp-wiki/Machine-Learning.md

 If your learning rate is set too low, training will progress very slowly as you are making very tiny updates to the weights in your network.
 However, if your learning rate is set too high, it can cause undesirable divergent behavior in your loss function.

-### Overfitting

-Many of the modern advancements in neural networks have been a result of stacking many hidden layers.
-This deep stacking allows us to learn more complex relationships in the data.
-However, because we're increasing the complexity of the model, we're also more prone to [potentially overfitting](https://www.jeremyjordan.me/deep-neural-networks-preventing-overfitting/) our data.

-### Normalization

-By [normalizing](https://www.jeremyjordan.me/batch-normalization/) all of our inputs to a standard scale, we're allowing the network to more quickly learn the optimal parameters for each input node.

 ### Convolutional Neural Networks

-[Convolutional neural networks](https://www.jeremyjordan.me/convolutional-neural-networks/) are used heavily in image recognition applications of machine learning.
+[CNN](https://www.jeremyjordan.me/convolutional-neural-networks/) are used heavily in image recognition applications of machine learning.
 Convolutional neural networks provide an advantage over feed-forward networks because they are capable of considering locality of features.

+A convolutional neural network (CNN) is a special kind of FFNN that significantly reduces the number of parameters in a deep neural network with many units without losing too much in the quality of the model.
+CNNs have found applications in image and text processing where they beat many previously established benchmarks.

+Because CNNs were invented with image processing in mind, I explain them on the image classification example.

 ### Recurrent Neural Networks

 [Recurrent neural networks](https://www.jeremyjordan.me/introduction-to-recurrent-neural-networks/) are good  for learning from sequential data.

+Recurrent neural networks (RNNs) are used to label, classify, or generate sequences.
+A sequence is a matrix, each row of which is a feature vector and the order of rows matters.
+Labeling a sequence means predicting a class to each feature vector in a sequence.
+Classifying a sequence means predicting a class for the entire sequence.
+Generating a sequence means to output another sequence (of a possibly di erent length) somehow relevant to the input sequence.

+RNNs are often used in text processing because sentences and texts are naturally sequences of either words/punctuation marks or sequences of characters.
+For the same reason, recurrent neural networks are also used in speech processing.

 ## Reinforcement Learning